eccelerators/SimStm/README.rst

  abort

-Aborts the simulation with severity failure.
+The ``abort`` instruction aborts the simulation with severity failure.

 finish
 ^^^^^^